KrystianMaccs/Python_study_notes/study_guide/week_2/python_comments.md

 # Comments
 Python has commenting capability for the purpose of in-code documentation.

-Comments start with a #, and Python will render the rest of the line as a comment:
+Comments start with a 'hash' (#), and Python will render the rest of the line as a comment:
 Example
 Comments in Python:
 # This is a comment.